diego-kleinman/memcached_Emulator/readme.md

 Socketio enables realtime, bi-directional communication between clients and server; and like Node.js, it is event-driven.
 When a client wants to connect to the server, socketio provides a socket for bi-directional communication between client-server.

-The client connects to the server and the server stores the socketId of the client (as a key) in an object called "currentClientsInputs", this object is the "controller" for multiple inputs of multiple clients; the server has to know depending on which client is sending a message -->
+The client connects to the server and the server stores the socketId of the client (as a key) in an object called "currentClientsInputs", this object is the "controller" for multiple inputs of multiple clients.

+The server has to know depending on which client is sending a message -->

 * Who sent it
 * ¿Message sent is command or value?